 Making the Gnome Beard

-Making a yarn beard with single strands of yarn seemed like a daunting task, therefore we decided to make thin tassels (this is the tassel maker I use) for the beard.
+Making a yarn beard with single strands seemed daunting; therefore, we decided to make thin tassels (the tassel maker I use) for the beard.

 Gnomes – DIY Christmas Ornaments how-to video: